+WILDLIFE RESOURCES DIVISION
-WALTER RABON COMMISSIONER

-TED WILL DIRECTOR
+WALTER RABON COMMISSIONER TED WILL DIRECTOR

-4/11/2024
+4/11/2025

 To: Jill Andrews Coastal Resources Division One Conservation Way Brunswick GA 31520

 Wildlife Conservation Section biologists have worked closely with Manomet in the planning of the proposed Wildlife Beach Areas (WBA) program and support this LOP.
 The WBA program should improve public understanding of shorebirds and reduce disturbance at 2 key sites on the Georgia Coast.
 We fully support this effort which asks beachgoers to voluntarily engage in behaviors which are proven to reduce the disturbance of nesting, roosting and foraging shorebirds (either staying on the wet sand on Tybee WBA, or leashing dogs on St Simons Island WBA).

 The Georgia Coast is a designated landscape of hemispheric importance for shorebirds (through the Western Hemisphere Shorebird Reserve Network: WHSRN) due to the large number of conservation priority shorebirds which use the coast on an annual basis.
 The WBA program would significantly advance the education/outreach efforts for shorebirds on the two most heavily visited beaches in the state and we hope will continue the goal of creating a culture of conservation awareness among our residents and visitors.

 This program should highlight the fact that with some planning and effort, beach recreation and wildlife conservation and appreciation can go hand in hand.

 Sincerely,

-Timothy Keyes

-Wildlife Conservation Section

-Tourty Keys
+Inverte Keys

-One Conservation Way

-Brunswick GA 31520
+Timothy Keyes Wildlife Conservation Section One Conservation Way Brunswick GA 31520 Tim.keyes@dnr.ga.gov

-Tim.keyes@dnr.ga.gov

-MAYOR

-Brian West
+MAYOR Brian West

-CITY COUNCIL
+MAYOR PRO TEM Monty Parks

-Monty Parks, Mayor pro tem Bill Garbett Spec Hosti Tony Ploughe Nick Sears Kathryn Williams
+CITY COUNCIL Bill Garbett Spec Hosti Tony Ploughe Nick Sears Kathryn Williams

 CITY OF TYBEE ISLAND

-INTERIM CITY MANAGER

-Michelle Owens

-CLERK OF COUNCIL

-Jan LeViner

-CITY ATTORNEY

-Edward M. Hughes Tracy O'Connell

-March 8, 2024
+April 2, 2025

 Ms. Deb Barreiro Department of Natural Resources 185 Richard Davis Drive, Suite 104 Richmond Hill, GA 31324

 Dear Ms. Barreiro:

-The City of Tybee Island staff members have worked closely with Manomet for the past two years planning and establishing the Wildlife Beach Zone program, and we support their application for a Letter of Permission (LOP) to establish again this season a temporary, seasonal, voluntary area encompassing approximately 14 acres north of the North Groin, as specified in the LOP, and strongly urge you to grant their request for the LOP.
+The City of Tybee Island staff members have worked closely with Manomet for the past three years planning and establishing the Wildlife Beach Zone program, and we support their application for a Letter of Permission (LOP) to establish again this season a temporary, seasonal, voluntary area encompassing approximately 14 acres north of the North Groin, as specified in the LOP, and strongly urge you to grant their request for the LOP.
 As a part of the Western Hemisphere Shorebird Reserve Network, the City recognizes and appreciates its role as stewards of our environment that plays host to the hundreds of thousands of migrating shorebirds each year.
 We expect the Wildlife Beach Zone to be an effective outreach and educational effort to the millions of visitors to the Island each year.
 Thank you for your kind consideration and your continued support of Tybee Island as we work to build our coastal resilience while maintaining and even improving the natural habitat for fish and wildlife.
 Please don't hesitate to contact me with any questions.
-All the best, Michelle Owens Interim City Manager Michelle Owens